ardinor/mojibake-flat/mojibake/content/posts/SSH_fail2ban_and_iptables.md

     logpath = /var/log/auth.log
     maxtry = 3

-Then finally restart fail2ban
+Then finally restart fail2ban.

     :::bash
     sudo service fail2ban restart

 Now that that's taken care of, let's take it one further step.
 We can see there's one IP (115.114.14.195 an Indian IP) that seems to have taken a likening to trying and brute forcing it's way in.
 Let's just ban him at the kernal firewall instead.

-Let's first open up the existing test rules for iptables (if you have them)
+Let's first open up the existing test rules for iptables (if you have them):

     sudo nano /etc/iptables.test.rules

-And let's make a new section for banned IPs
+And let's make a new section for banned IPs:

     ## Banned IPs
     -A INPUT -s 115.114.14.195 -j DROP
     -A OUTPUT -d 115.114.14.195 -j DROP

-Then double check how it looks
+Then double check how it looks:

     sudo iptables -L

-If that looks okay we'll save it to the master iptables file
+If that looks okay we'll save it to the master iptables file:

     sudo sh -c "iptables-save > /etc/iptables.up.rules"

 That ought to keep him out.
 Funnily enough my friend had log in attempts from the same IP.
 Whoever it is they certainly get around.

+Obviously moving SSH to a different port would stop some of these casual attempts at finding open SSH services but let's leave SSH where it is for the time being to ensure these changes workout as intended.